 2. How many children come on bicycles to your school?

 Nearly 200 students come on bicycles to my school.

 1. Do you have such vehicles in your area?

-No, this type of vehicles are not there in my area.
-But, they are other type of jugad vehicles are in my area.
+No, this type of vehicle is not there in my area.
+But, there are other types of jugad vehicles in my area.